 It is important to know that your license may be suspended and/or revoked for more than one reason.
 All issues must be cleared up before the license can be reinstated or the driver can be eligible for a hearing.

 Review Your Driving Record

-The best way to determine the status of your driver’s license is to obtain your Illinois Secretary of State Court Purposes Driving Abstract.
+The best way to determine your driver’s license status in Illinois is to obtain your Illinois Secretary of State Court Purposes Driving Abstract.
 The cost is $12.00 and you can obtain it from any DMV facility.
 Our office can also obtain it for you for an additional fee.